peterkuma/ds-format/docs/_includes/cmds.md

 Arguments:

 - *input*: Input file.
-- *var*: Variable name to print metadata for.
+- *var*: Variable name to print metadata for or "." to print dataset metadata.
 If not specified, print metadata for the whole file.
 - *options*: See help for ds for global options.

 Examples: